Easter Dental Tips to Protect Your Teeth from Sugar Damage

 #4.
 Maintain oral hygiene

-You should always maintain oral hygiene by brushing your teeth 2x every day for two minutes with a soft-bristled toothbrush and fluoridated toothpaste.
+You should always maintain oral hygiene by brushing your teeth twice daily for two minutes with a soft-bristled toothbrush and fluoridated toothpaste.

-Then, at least once every day, follow your brushing with a thorough flossing.
+Then, at least once daily, follow your brushing with a thorough flossing.

 Even if you indulge in sweets, there is no reason to wash your teeth more than twice a day.